pshaddel/fullstack-interview/SOLUTION.md

 - [ ] `id` and `uuid` did not exist in the membership period

 ### Refactoring Points
-- [ ] Refactor error messages to a http error handler
+- [x] Refactor error messages to a http error handler
 - [ ] Use Zod for validation in the modern codebase with proper error handling
-- [ ] more readable version instead of all if else
+- [x] more readable version instead of all if else
 - [ ] Maybe go for uuid v7 for ids as it is sortable and has a timestamp
-- [ ] Use Enum for the state of the memberships
+- [x] Use Types or Enum for the state of the memberships
-- [ ] Maybe use express-zod library for express validation
-- [ ] Maybe extract the type from a zod schema
-- [ ] Should not we store the membership periods in a file or db?(take a look in the end)
+- [ ] Should not we store the membership periods in a file or db?(take a look in the end) - go for it if you had time